afontainec/chinchay-docs/docs/docs/overview.md

 So the whole process go like this:

-  1. The user authenticate with it's credentials (usually a username and password)
+  1. The user authenticates with it's credentials (usually a username and password)
   2. If the credentials are correct an access token is generated and given to the user.
 This token has an expiration date.
   3. Every request the user does to the API it must provide the access token, otherwise the connecting is denied.